 Accessibility testing in Litmus

-Maximize the impact of every email with content that is accessible to all subscribers.
-Litmus accessibility testing audits six important areas so you maximize your email marketing ROI, knowing that each email you send makes the biggest impact on every subscriber.
-That’s why it’s crucial to check each email for certain HTML elements that affect the way subscribers with cognitive or visual impairments experience your emails.
+Maximize the impact of every email with content that is accessible to your subscribers.
+Litmus lets you accessibility check and remediate every email for elements that affect the way your subscribers with cognitive or visual impairments experience them.
+Whether you're in Builder or Previews & QA, you have tools on hand to welcome everyone!